deta: Functional Database Mapping

 syntax

-(join query maybe-type maybe-lateral ,table-name-expr #:as alias #:on q-expr)
+(join query maybe-type maybe-lateral ,table-name-expr #:as alias maybe-condition)

 maybe-type =